BlyDoesCoding/ComfyTechCorner/content/post/personal/index.md

 ## Relax and Stay Informed

-Picture yourself in a cozy corner, perhaps with a cup of your favorite tea, as you immerse yourself in the upcoming posts at **Cozy Tech Corner**.
+Picture yourself in a Comfy corner, perhaps with a cup of your favorite tea, as you immerse yourself in the upcoming posts at **Comfy Tech Corner**.
 As a solo creator, I'm here to make your tech journey comfortable and enjoyable.
 Join me on this quest to simplify tech and ignite your curiosity.
 Here's to a world of tech content that's not only informative but also personable and tailored to you.